rohitrana17/rohitrana17/README.md

-# Hi there! 👋
+# Hi 👋, I'm Rohit Singh Rana

 ## About Me

-» I'm Rohit a third-year undergrad pursuing my bachelors in Computer Science from [J.C.
+» I'm a third-year undergrad pursuing my bachelors in Computer Science from [J.C.
 Bose University of Science and Technology,YMCA](https://jcboseust.ac.in/).
-I believe in creating value for people by doing **impactful work.**
+I believe in creating value for people by doing impactful work.

 » I have worked with **React** and **Redux** to implement authentication, managing global states and writing web apps.